rhd-gitops-example/services/README.md

 - `--help`: prints the above text if true.
 - `--insecure-skip-verify` : skip TLS cerificate verification if true.
 Do not set this to true unless you know what you are doing.
 - `--keep-cache` : `cache-dir` is deleted unless this is set to true.
 Keeping the cache will often cause further promotion attempts to fail.
 This flag is mostly used along with `--debug` when investigating failure cases.
-- `--repository-type` : the type of repository: github, gitlab or ghe (default "github")
+- `--repository-type` : the type of repository: github, gitlab or ghe (default "github").
+If `--from` is a Git URL, it must be of the same type as that specified via `--to`.
 - `--service` : the destination path for promotion is `/environments/<env-name>/services/<service-name>/base/config/`.
 This argument defines `service-name` in that path.
 - `--to`: an https URL to the destination GitOps repository.